 Decorations for club displays should not inhibit air flow through the cages.
 The superintendent will remove items which inhibit air flow.
+Clubs are required to use skirting at the bottom of the cages.

 Clubs are evaluated throughout the week with results announced at the Saturday awards program.
-All education wall décor will be limited to 3'6'' wide x 5' tall.
+All education wall décor will be limited to 3'6" wide x 5' tall.